Establishing a bedtime routine for your child

-"Children need to know that the daily routine of going to bed is going to be consistent so they get the sleep they need to recharge and be able to engage as fully as possible in play and school to ensure good development," says Dr. Joy Doll, assistant professor at Creighton University with experience in children's sleep patterns.
+"Children need to know that the daily routine of going to bed is going to be consistent, so they get the sleep they need to recharge and be able to engage as fully as possible in play and school to ensure good development," says Joy Doll, OTD, OTR/L, assistant professor at Creighton University with experience in children's sleep patterns.

 Here are some additional benefits of bedtime routines for kids, along with tips for how to start one.

-Creating a bedtime routine also has it benefits for Mom and Dad.
+Creating a bedtime routine also has its benefits for mom and dad.
 When your children have a consistent bedtime, you can plan on having some adults-only time at night.
 Take this time to watch a movie or talk about your day without any distractions.

 When establishing a routine, don't focus on just the hour before bedtime.
 Think of it as a routine for the whole night.
-Dr. Munson recommends eating dinner at the same time and setting up a post-dinner routine that your children follow each evening.
-This routine can include cleaning up the dinner table, finishing up homework, picking out clothes, getting things in order for the next day, taking a bath and going to bed.
+Munson recommends eating dinner at the same time and setting up a post-dinner routine that your children follow each evening.
+This routine can include cleaning up the dinner table, finishing up homework, picking out clothes, getting things in order for the next day, taking a bath, brushing teeth and then going to bed.

-When you child reaches this age, Dr. Munson says to introduce choices.
+When your child reaches this age, Munson says to introduce choices.
 "Toddlers and young kids will try everything to stay up later, so it's important to keep reiterating, 'It's time for bed now.'"
 However, kids this age like to have choices.
-Let your little one pick out her clothes for the next day, tuck in her stuffed animals or get her own water -- so long as these choices aren't used as stalling activities, advises Dr. Munson.
-She can follow the same routine as the younger child -- for example, a bath and story time.
+Let your little one pick out their clothes for the next day, tuck in their stuffed animals or get their own water — so long as these choices aren't used as stalling activities, advises Munson.
+Children this age can then follow the same type of routine as the younger set — for example, a bath and story time.

 - 5- to 10-year-olds